Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What property types will appreciate the most in Bandung in 2026?

-As of early 2026, mid-market cluster and townhouse-style landed homes are expected to appreciate the most in Bandung, followed by renovated older houses in good-access locations.
+As of early 2026, mid-market cluster and townhouse-style landed homes are expected to appreciate the most in Bandung in 2026, ahead of standalone landed houses and apartments.

 How will interest rates affect property prices in Bandung in 2026?